trekdemo/em-resque/README.markdown

 You may want to change the Redis host and port Resque connects to, or set various other options at startup.

-EM::Resque has a `redis` setter which can be given a string or a Redis object.
-This means if you're already using Redis in your app, EM::Resque can re-use the existing connection.
-EM::Resque is using the non-blocking em-redis by default.
+WorkerMachine has a `redis` parameter in the initializer, which can be given a string or a Redis object.
+This means if you're already using Redis in your app, EM::Resquec an re-use the existing connection.

-String: `Resque.redis = 'localhost:6379'`
+EM::Resque is using the non-blocking em-redis when given the host as a string.
+If using a Redis object, please use the non-blocking EM::Protocols::Redis.

-Redis: `Resque.redis = $redis`
+String: `EM::Resque::WorkerMachine.new(opts.merge(:redis => 'localhost:6379'))`

-TODO: Better configuration instructions.
+Redis: `EM::Resque::WorkerMachine.new(opts.merge(:redis => $redis))`

 Namespaces
 ----------